lupyuen/tcc-riscv32-wasm/README.md

 [...Page Fault because A2 is Invalid Address...]
 ```

-So we shift away the negative sign...
+So we Shift away the Negative Sign...

 ```c
 register long r2 asm("a0") = (long)(parm2);  // Will move to A2